slok/noglog/Readme.md

 This package is a "bring you own" logger for glog replacement.
 It will replace all the glog calls with any logger that implements `noglog.Logger` interface.

-You can achieve thinks like this:
+You can achieve things like this:

 Original glog log line